 Krakatoa's memory footprint adapts dynamically to the requested features, with a minimum memory usage of 26 bytes per particle.

 Krakatoa supports volumetric and additive particle shading and allows the mixing of the two modes.
 The volumetric shading includes per-particle control over Color, Density, Emission and Absorption.
 The Density controls for the lighting and shading calculations can be decoupled to provide higher control over the final results.

-Self-shadowing and shadow casting from and onto matte (holdout) geometry objects are supported, including mesh and DTEX-based holdouts.
+Self-shadowing and shadow casting from and onto matte (holdout) geometry objects are supported using mesh-based holdouts.
 The basic Maya light sources (Point, Spot, Directional) are supported.